ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-connect-quic.md

 wait for a successful response to the CONNECT-QUIC request.
 This ensures that the proxy knows how to forward a given packet.

-Clients sending QUIC Long Header packets MUST tunnel them within DATAGRAM frames to avoid exposing unnecessary connection metadata.
-QUIC Short Header packets, on the other hand, can send directly to the proxy (without any tunnelling or encapsulation) once the proxy has sent a successful response for the Server Connection ID.
+Clients sending QUIC long header packets MUST tunnel them within DATAGRAM frames to avoid exposing unnecessary connection metadata.

+QUIC short header packets, on the other hand, can be forwarded directly to the proxy (without any tunnelling or encapsulation) once the proxy has sent a successful response for the Server Connection ID.
+Prior to receiving the server response, the client MUST send short header packets tunnelled in DATAGRAM frames.
+The client MAY also choose to tunnel some short header packets even after receiving the successful response.

 Clients SHOULD establish mappings for any Client Connection ID values it provides to the destination target.
 Failure to do so will prevent the target from initiating